Understanding Hip Fractures

 The hip can fracture in many places.
 Most often, the fracture occurs in the upper part of the femur.
-You can also have more than one type of fracture at a time.
+Rarely, you can also have more than one type of fracture at a time:

 An intertrochanteric fracture is a break down through the top of the femur.

-A subtrochanteric fracture is a break across the shaft of the femur.
+A subtrochanteric fracture is a break across the upper shaft of the femur.